NYC’s brilliant plan to capitalize on land no one else wants

 When New York’s City Council passed its own version of the Green New Deal in late April, it focused heavily on the city’s large buildings (not a huge surprise, they tend to be remarkably wasteful).
 For instance, it mandates that all large buildings be retrofitted to lower emissions, and also restricts the use of glass in facades, which tends to be common on large, commercial buildings.
-“Fix your buildings or pay the price,” Mayor DeBlasio (who is considering a 2020 run) tweeted at Eric Trump yesterday, referring to the Trumps’ commercial real estate holdings in the city.
+“Fix your buildings or pay the price,” Mayor DeBlasio (who today announced a 2020 presidential run) tweeted at Eric Trump yesterday, referring to the Trumps’ commercial real estate holdings in the city.

 The plan also proposed building 300,000 units of affordable housing and creating 100,000 jobs, building on the goals set by its existing Housing New York 2.0 plan.